 Loss of your License

 After receiving a DUI, your driver’s license could be revoked for up to two years.
 In fact, an automatic license suspension takes place after a person has been pulled over just on the suspicion of driving.
 Once the driver is arrested, law enforcement officials can automatically revoke their driver’s license.
-Each state has the right to determine the length of time a temporary license lasts, the period within which a hearing must be held, and the length of suspension.
+Each state has the right to determine the length of time a temporary license lasts, the period within which a hearing must be held, and the length of the suspension.
 Once the suspension period is over, the driver must pay a $125 fee in order to reinstate his / her license.
-This might not sound too bad at first, but think about everything you need transportation for.
-Not having a reliable source of transportation could affect your job, friends and family.
+This might not sound too bad at first but think about everything you need transportation for.
+Not having a reliable source of transportation could affect your job, friends, and family.

 Loss of Employment